egoist/toka/README.md

 - MPL-2.0
 - WTF

-By default, `toka` is also alias to `gen`.

 Yap, here we go and go happy.

 **Q: what does toka stand for?**